fkhadra/react-toastify/README.md

 #### Style with className

-className can be a css class or a glamor rule.
+All className like props can be a css class or a glamor rule.

 ⚠️ Use a glamor rule rather than a css class when you want to override a property cause glamor stylesheet will be injected last ⚠️